NU-IDEAS-Lab/grex/README.md

 **Our goal is to make the following interchangeable:**

- * **Simulator:** Easily change between simulators, such as Gazebo or Stage.
+ * **Simulator:** Easily change between simulators, such as Gazebo or Flatland.
 Use the same agents and environments in different simulators.
  * **Agents:** Define custom agents, from simple standalone ROS 2 nodes to complex agents involving tens of nodes and the myriad third-party packages offered by ROS.
  * **Networking:** We plan to integrate the NS-3 network simulator for realistic communication models and disturbances.